Convert Text to Columns using Aspose.Cells for Node.js via C++

 Possible Usage Scenarios

-You can convert your Text to Columns using Microsoft Excel.
+You can convert your text to columns using Microsoft Excel.
 This feature is available from Data Tools under the Data tab.
-In order to split the contents of a column to multiple columns, the data should contain a specific delimiter such as a comma (or any other character) based on which Microsoft Excel splits the contents of a cell to multiple cells.
+In order to split the contents of a column into multiple columns, the data should contain a specific delimiter such as a comma (or any other character) based on which Microsoft Excel splits the contents of a cell into multiple cells.
 Aspose.Cells for Node.js via C++ also provides this feature via Cells.textToColumns(number, number, number, TxtLoadOptions).

 Convert Text to Columns using Aspose.Cells for Node.js via C++

 The following sample code explains the usage of Cells.textToColumns(number, number, number, TxtLoadOptions) method.
-The code first adds some people names in column A of the first worksheet.
-The first and last name is separated by a space character.
-Then it applies Cells.textToColumns(number, number, number, TxtLoadOptions) method on column A and saves it as an output Excel file.
+The code first adds some people’s names in column A of the first worksheet.
+The first and last names are separated by a space character.
+Then it applies the Cells.textToColumns(number, number, number, TxtLoadOptions) method on column A and saves it as an output Excel file.
 If you open the output Excel file, you will see that first names are in column A while last names are in column B as shown in this screenshot.

 Sample Code